Yeheak/DRLocalization-iOS/README.md

 Collection of strings for each language is referenced by a canonicalized IETF BCP 47 language identifier (the same identifier used in NSLocale).
 Strings in a collection are further identified by keys.

-## Instalation
+## Installation

-There is one class called DRLocalization that should be included in the project you want to use it.
+There is one class called DRLocalization, both files DRLocalization.h and DRLocalization.m should be included in the project you want to use it.
 You should only include a header file of that class in your code:

 ```objective-c
 #include "DRLocalization.h"